ai-cam/ai-cam.github.io/_calls/ai-for-teaching.md

   We aim to notify applicants of the outcome during w/c 12 October.
 We expect that funded teams will take part in an opening workshop in November 2026, a community workshop during the project, and a final showcase in May/June 2027.
 Dates will be confirmed with successful applicants.
+apply_title: How to get started
 apply_text: >-
-  To submit your concept paper, fill out the form below by end of day on 24 September 2026.
+  To submit your application, fill out the form below by end of day on 24 September 2026.
 Log in using your @cam.ac.uk email address.